Map of Europe 200 BCE

 By 300 BCE, the city-state of Rome had come to dominate central Italy.
 In the following decades she brought the Etruscan cities under her control, and in southern Italy, her hard-won conquest of the Apennine hill tribes put her in a position to threaten the independence of the Greek cities there.

 From that moment on, all the great Mediterranean powers took it in turns to oppose Rome.
 First, the Greek cities of southern Italy called in one of the great generals of the day, Pyrrhus, king of Epirus, to see of the Romans.
 He failed, and left Italy advising the Greek cities to come to terms with Rome.
 This they did.

 Museo Archeologico Nazionale (National Archaeological Museum of Naples)

 Then the leading city of Sicily, Syracuse, called on their historic foes, the Carthaginians, to resist Roman power.
-This led to two great wars between Carthage and Rome.
+This led to two great wars between Carthage and Rome (the Punic Wars).
 The second of these saw the dramatic invasion of Italy by the Carthiganian general Hannibal, and the near-destruction of Roman power.
 The wars finally ended in 202 BC, in a decisive victory for the Romans.

 Her victory over Carthage gave Rome unchallenged leadership in the western Mediterranean, a position which she would use to extend her power inland into Spain and France.
 Meanwhile, in the east, the conquests of Alexander the Great had been divided between his leading generals, who had each founded a powerful kingdom.
 Three dominated the eastern Mediterranean – Macedonia, Syria and Egypt.